bcgodfrey91/perpro/docs/personal-projects/finance-app.md

 # Finance App

 Building a finance app provides several interesting challenges in a personal project.
-For this app, you should build it as a native application.
-In addition, the app should display a list of investments, allow the user to route to a page for an individual investment, and display a visualization for the performance of the selected investment.
+For this application, you should take the dive into React Native.
+In addition, the app should display a list of investments, allow the user to route to a page for each, individual investment, and display a visualization for the performance of the selected investment.

 Here are some free, investment APIs for you to work with:
 - Stock Market API: https://iextrading.com/developer/